Measurement-induced entanglement and complexity in random constant-depth 2D quantum circuits: Rigorous bounds on measurement-induced entanglement

 In Ref.~\cite{Colomer2023, Cheng2023}, having obtained an analogous expression, the next step was to apply the triangle inequality in the form

 where $X_I = \Theta_I \otimes \hat{D}_{I^c}[\Psi^{ABC}]$ is the summand in \eqref{eq:ErrorSumI}, to obtain a sum over scalars.
 Upon bounding each norm separately, one arrives at an upper bound for $\overline{\epsilon}$.
 Unfortunately, if we take this approach here, the bounds we find become vacuous in the thermodynamic limit, unless we take $q$ to scale with $L_B$.
 As we show in Appendix \ref{app:HolographicBoundVac}, for the holographic model the bound we get on $\overline{\epsilon}$ is at least as large as $\sqrt{d' \mathcal{Z}_{-+}}$, where $\mathcal{Z}_{-+}$ is the partition function defined in Eq.~\eqref{eq:QuasiNumeratorPartition} (without the denominator $\mathcal{Z}_{++}$).
 Since the free energy density of the Ising model is finite for any nonzero temperature (here given by the bond entanglement entropy), this partition function must scale exponentially with $N$, leading to a vacuous bound.
+Thus, we will have to take a different approach.